 -Dr. Emma Seppälä shares 13 science-backed benefits of gratitude and a wonderful guided meditation (emmaseppala.com)

-"...Whether you celebrate Thanksgiving or not, the most fundamental practice to quickly transform your life -- any time of year -- is gratitude.
+"...the most fundamental practice to quickly transform your life -- any time of year -- is gratitude.
 A deep and genuine sense of appreciation for what you have in your life."